ostaubzug/primenumber/README.md

 # primenumber
-A simple Python Code to find (large) prime numbers
+A simple Python script to find (large) prime numbers